biocore/qiime/doc/scripts/make_otu_heatmap.rst

 	-t, `-`-otu_tree
 		Tree file to be used for sorting OTUs in the heatmap -m, `-`-map_fname
-		Metadata mapping file to be used for sorting Samples in the heatmap -c, `-`-category
+		Metadata mapping file to be used for sorting Samples in the heatmap.
-		Metadata category for annotating samples, used only in --make_image is specified.
+	-c, `-`-category
+		Metadata category for sorting samples.
+Samples will be clustered within each category level using euclidean UPGMA.
 	-s, `-`-sample_tree
 		Tree file to be used for sorting samples (e.g, output from `upgma_cluster.py <./upgma_cluster.html>`_).
 If both this and the sample mapping file are provided, the mapping file is ignored.
 	`-`-no_log_transform
 		Data will not be log-transformed.
 Without this option, all zeros will be set to a small value (default is 1/2 the smallest non-zero entry).
 Data will be translated to be non-negative after log transform, and num_otu_hits will be set to 0.
+	`-`-suppress_row_clustering
+		No UPGMA clustering of OTUs (rows) is performed.
+If --otu_tree is provided, this flag is ignored.
+	`-`-suppress_column_clustering
+		No UPGMA clustering of Samples (columns) is performed.
+If --map_fname is provided, this flag is ignored.
 	`-`-absolute_abundance
 		Do not normalize samples to sum to 1.[default False] `-`-log_eps